chajiiiii/Simon-Game/README.md

 }
 ```

-My game kept generating random sequence even after winning condition was met.
-I tried to put the if condition here and there but didn’t work.
+My game kept generating a random sequence even after the winning condition was met.
+I tried to put the if condition here and there but it didn’t work.
 Eventually, I figured it out by placing it after the ‘increaseScore’ function call with return.
-Thinking about it now, it was a simple logic and I learned how I can approach to this kind of matter.
+Thinking about it now, it was simple logic and I learned how I can approach this kind of matter.
 <br><br>

 ```JavaScript